 - Whether one rat means there are more.

-I mentioned in the intro how difficult it is going to be to tell how many rats are in your home.
+I mentioned how difficult it would be to tell how many rats are in your home in the intro.

 You could hear tons of noise in your attic, or in your walls, but unless it is happening at the same time, you can’t be 100% sure that it isn’t the same rat!
 I guess that can be seen as good news, right?

-Rats can travel freely throughout most of your home, it makes it difficult to know how many rats there are, but I am going to give you some tips on how you can know how big the war is going to be between you and the rats!
+Rats can travel freely throughout most of your home, it makes it difficult to know how many rats there are, but I will give you some tips on how you can know how big the war is going to be between you and the rats!
 Let’s make a start…

 How To Tell How Many Rats Are In Your House